dgonmej/whoami/README.md

 # whoami
-A personal website where I explain many things about me and my passion [CODE].
+A personal website where I explain many things about me.